The best hotels in Cotonou

 The wet seasons.
 May through July and September through October. are genuinely low.
 Prices dip, crowds thin, and you can negotiate at mid-range hotels.
 The trade-off is heat and humidity, hovering around 28-32°C with high moisture.
 Pack light, book refundable, and you'll find solid mid-range rooms for $80-120/night that go for $140+ in peak season.

-Cotonou's best neighborhoods
+Cotonou's best hotel regions

 Centre Ville and Haie Vive are where you want to be.
 Centre Ville keeps you close to the action on Boulevard Saint-Michel, while Haie Vive is quieter, greener, and where Cotonou's best restaurants actually are.